Multiplicity and the Media

 Validation and Language in Multiple Personality An answer to the often-asked question "Does this happen to anyone else?"

 Why Activism?
-We strive to educate the public because other people tend to make it their business -- "You need HELP" -- when you come out multiple.
+We strive to educate the public because other people tend to make it their business -- "You need HELP" -- when a multiple comes out of the closet.

-Anthony Temple and Jade Greenwillow are members of the Astraea multiple household.
-Let them know what you think Click here to send email..
+Anthony Temple and Jade Greenwillow are members of the Astraea multiple system.
+Let them know what you think Click here to send email.

 Astraea's Bookstore... a full line of books on multiplicity &